sjhoeksma/docs4it/README.md

 $ jekyll serve
 ```

+# Installed addons

+We have added some addons which can be helpfull.
+With for example [mermaid](https://github.com/knsv/mermaid) you can draw images.
+To make it work just add `mermaid:true` to you .md header and in you text field add `<div class="mermaid">Mermiad tags here</div>`

 # Setup

 Some important configuration can be done in the file `_config.yml`.
 Please, check the Setup section in that file.